-Contact tracing is an interview process to try and identify how someone became infected with COVID-19.
-Through this process, we can also try to identify others that the infected person might have spread the virus to.
+Contact tracing is an interview process to try and identify how someone became infected with COVID-19 and also to try and identify others an infected person might have spread the virus to.
 The goal is to quarantine those who might have been exposed to the virus and keep them away from others so they don't spread the virus.
 You can read more here.